-Many seniors struggle to make ends meet each month.
-At the same time, they often own thousands of dollars of real estate in the form of equity in their home.
-But unless they take action, that equity remains untouchable, unable to help them out with basic living expense.
-What’s worse is that mortgage payments further reduce their available cash each month to pay crucial expenses.
+Many older adults struggle to make ends meet each month.
+At the same time, they often own thousands of dollars of real estate equity in their home.
+Meanwhile, their mortgage payment adds to their monthly living expenses.

 What Is a Reverse Mortgage Loan?